 For an internal assessment, students will be asked to bring (or email) copies of three of their papers from any of the CJS classes.
-An exit interview will be conducted during this meeting to gather feedback (essentially, we will interview you about your experiences with the program so we can continue to maintain and improve its quality).
+An exit interview will be conducted during this meeting to gather feedback.

 How do I find out about the Commencement Ceremony?

 WSU Events Services, (937) 775-5512, will provide you with all the details for walking in the Spring or Fall commencement ceremony.

 Yes.
 Crime & Justice Studies students are required to complete one 3-credit hour internship.
 Students should meet with an internship director at least one or more semesters before registering.
 Internships can be taken through Political Science, Sociology or Urban Affairs/Geography Departments.

 NOTE: Background Checks, Drug/Alcohol screening will typically be required for Internship placement.
 Previous convictions could hinder this process and/or future employment within this career field.
 If you have a concern, be sure to notify your advisor so it can be discussed.
 Given how strictly agencies screen applicants, if you have a drug/alcohol dependency or previous record you should likely reconsider a career path in criminal justice.

 - Convictions of any crimes of violence, or sex offenses - including misdemeanors

 - Serious felony charges that became misdemeanor convictions through plea deals

 - Marijuana use within two years; Marijuana sale within 8 years

 - Sale or use of illicit drug of any other type, including steroids, within 8 years